philmander/browser-bunyan/README.md

 #### Custom log streams

 See the Node Bunyan docs below for more information on how to create you own custom stream(s).

+This [gist for a "server-stream"](https://gist.github.com/philmander/7788b680acb776bab4ae67df63db227a) is also good example of how to write a log stream that sends log records to the server.

 ## Browser specific features